Tropical Storm Nalgae: Hong Kong and Macau

 As Tropical Storm Nalgae tracked closer to Hong Kong, the Hong Kong Observatory issued its third highest strong wind warning (Signal No. 8) on November 3.
-This is the first time that the warning signal was raised to this level in November in 50 years.
+This is the first time that the warning signal was raised to this level in November in 50 years since Pamela 1972.
 The storm came while the city was hosting a financial meeting of senior Wall Street executives; however, despite the said warning and impending impact, the event's organizers announced that it would continue as planned.
 All warning signals were lifted by November 4.

 The Macao Meteorological and Geophysical Bureau hoisted Signal No 8 in response to Tropical Storm Nalgae.
 This is the first time the bureau has raised the warning signal to that level in November in 50 years.
 A state of immediate preparedness was declared in Macau and the Civil Protection Operation Centre was readied.

 Impact

 Philippines

-By November 6, 156 individuals were reported dead due to landslides and floods made by Nalgae, with 141 others wounded and 37 people remaining missing.
-Damage to infrastructure is estimated at PHP 4.17 billion (71,490,021.30 USD), while for agriculture, the damage estimate currently stands at PHP 113.51 million.
-(US$1,946,002.95) On November 2, 2022, President Bongbong Marcos declared a state of calamity over Calabarzon, Bicol, Western Visayas, and the Bangsamoro regions via the President's Proclamation No. 84.
+By November 30, 164 individuals were reported dead due to Nalgae, with 270 others wounded and 28 people remaining missing.
+68,422 houses were damaged, in which 6,634 of them were completely destroyed, causing a damage of ₱17,286,000 (US$297,492.06).
+The estimated damage to the infrastructural sector was ₱5,868,503,198.57 (US$100,996,940.05), with even higher losses in agriculture, reached ₱7,214,082,875.39 (US$124,154,366.29).
+Other damaged assets amounted to be ₱1,000,000 (US$17,000).
+Overall damage was ₱ (US$).
+On November 2, 2022, President Bongbong Marcos declared a state of calamity over Calabarzon, Bicol, Western Visayas, and the Bangsamoro regions via the President's Proclamation No. 84.